Renters' Rights Act: The rules that landlords must follow by the end of May to avoid a £7,000 fine

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Under the new rules, landlords must provide tenants with the government’s Renters’ Rights Act Information Sheet 2026, which outlines the changes, by 31 May.
+This includes providing tenants with the government’s Renters’ Rights Act Information Sheet 2026, which outlines the changes in the reforms.
+Landlords must have done this by 31 May.

-It must be provided as a physical hard copy or as a PDF attachment via email or text.
+It needs to be provided as either a physical hard copy or as a PDF attachment via email or text.

 Landlords can be fined up to £7,000 for failure to comply.